bartha611/Tetris/ReadMe.md

 # Tetris

-Class Tetris game designed using Typescript React.
+Tetris game designed using Typescript React.
 Gradually increases in difficulty as user progresses.